How we afford to live in Europe

 For most Americans, Europe is that once in a lifetime dream destination.
-It’s a very expensive trip that requires a lot of planning and saving.
+Vacationing in Europe is a very expensive trip that requires a lot of planning and saving.
 So whenever someone from my hometown learns about where I live, her jaws drops.
-She just can’t imagine the expense of calling Europe home, so I thought I’d share a few of the ways we pinch pennies at our house.
+She just can’t imagine the expense of calling Europe home, so I thought I’d share a few of the ways we pinch pennies so that we can happily live in Berlin, Germany.

-Despite the extra burden of expenses (such as 19% sales tax, water measured and billed by the liter, and power costing three times as much as we paid in the US…), we still live on less even with the poor exchange rate.
+Despite the extra burden of expenses (such as 19% sales tax, water measured and billed by the liter, and power costing three times as much as we paid in the US), we still live on less even with the poor exchange rate.
 A lot of our choices are directly related to our concern for the environment, and you can’t beat green choices that save a buck.
-We’re Hooked on European Living, after all.

 Here’s how we afford to live in Europe on less than we do in the US: